MarshallJDem/NeuralNetwork/README.md

 # NeuralNetwork
 Neural network and big data research project that is made to be fully variable and customizable, written in Java.
+I made this when I was decently young, so it is pretty poorly written but still functional.

 The class NeuralNetworkF is the main class and is a feed-forward neural network using back propogation that has customizable variables, such as:
   - Number of Hidden Layer